Fred Hodges (politician): Awards

 In 1978, Hodges received the Queen's Jubilee Medal.

 On October 29, 1979, the New Brunswick Association for the Advancement of Coloured People hosted a testimonial dinner for Hodges in which over 350 people attended to honor him for his contributions to Saint John.
 While there, Hodges received a certificate of merit from the city of Saint John and a commendation from Premier Richard Hatfield.

 In 1982, he received Canada's highest distinction, the Order of Canada for his work within labour, educational and municipal bodies, as well as his efforts "to further equal opportunities for minority groups."

-In 1984, he was awarded a Honorary Doctor of Laws from the University of New Brunswick.
+In 1984, he was awarded an Honorary Doctor of Laws from the University of New Brunswick.

 Hodges received the New Brunswick Human Rights Award from the New Brunswick Human Rights Commission for his "outstanding contributions to advance human rights."

 Personal life

 Hodges married Olive Mildred Stewart in 1940 and had six children together.
 Olive died in 1965.
 In 1983, Hodges married Eugenia Simmons.

-Upon being asked about his philosophy, Hodges stated: “accomplish what you can accomplish, then get a good night’s sleep.”
+Upon being asked about his philosophy, Hodges stated: “accomplish what you can accomplish, then get a good night's sleep.”

-Hodges died on July 21, 1999, en route to the hospital after suffering a heart attack while vacationing in Nova Scotia.
+Hodges died on July 21, 1999, en route to the hospital after suffering a heart attack while vacationing in Digby, Nova Scotia.